data-dot-all/dataall/pages/code.md

 - DELETE /stack/{stackid} : deletes the stack
 - GET /stack/{stackid] : returns stack status

 The webserver is running on docker, using Python's  [FASTAPI](https://fastapi.tiangolo.com/) web framework and running using [uvicorn](https://www.uvicorn.org/) ASGI server.

 When a data.all resource is created, the api sends an HTTP request to the docker service and the code runs the appropriate stack using cdk the cli.

-!!! note
-    Why  not Lambda ?
-    The `cdk` cli  offers no programmatic interface at the moment, and stacks can take long minutes to run.
-Also, spawning subprocess in lambda is doable but not idea.

 cdkproxy currently supports the following stacks defined as cdk stacks in the `cdkproxy.stacks` sub-package:

-1. environment :  the environment stack bootstrap an AWS Account/ Region with resources and settings needed by data.all to operate on the account
+1. environment :  the environment stack with resources and settings needed for data.all teams to work on the linked AWS account.
-2. dataset: the dataset stack creates and updates all resources associated with the dataset, especially resources related to data sharing
+2. dataset: the dataset stack creates and updates all resources associated with the dataset, included folder sharing bucket policies.
-3. gluepipeline : the glue pipeline stack creates a CI/CD pipeline for data processing
-4. shareobject :  the share object stack is handling the import of remote shared tables in an environment using Lakeformation cross account data sharing
+4. notebook: SageMaker Notebook resources
+5. pipeline : CI/CD pipeline + AWS StepFunction based on blueprint in `backend/blueprints`
+6. redshift_cluster: Redshift stack
+7. sagemakerstudio: SageMaker Studio user profile

+### dataall/tasks

+### dataall/searchproxy
+The `dataall/searchproxy` package manages all operations with the OpenSearch cluster.
+Similarly to `dataall/db`, this package implements the connection with the OpenSearch cluster for all compute components: API handler Lambda, Worker Lambda and ECS tasks.

 ## frontend/ <a name="frontend"></a>